zdravkov/kendo-docs/api/wrappers/jsp/editor.md

 ### encoded `boolean`

 Indicates whether the Editor should submit encoded HTML tags.
+By default, the submitted value is encoded.

 #### Example
     <kendo:editor encoded="encoded">